Feature Representation in Deep Metric Embeddings: Experimental Study

 \subsection{Experimental Procedure}

-} To examine the inherent coherence a number of tests were undertaken to determine if embeddings generated by the model would cluster images based on specific attributes without any additional training of the model.
-For these tests, datasets with specific class attributes were manually created before investigating how accurately the K-Means algorithm can cluster the resulting embeddings based on attribute discrimination.
-The attributes used within the experiments are categorised as extra class and intra class.
-Extra class attributes are facial features which are distinguishable between different identities namely gender, skin tone and age.
-Intra class attributes are noted as facial features which are distinguishable between one unique identity namely emotions, the presence and absence of beards, and the presence and absence of glasses.
+} Several tests were undertaken to examine what features are learned by this specific \gls{dml} model during training.
+For these tests, datasets with specific facial attributes were manually created before investigating how accurately the K-Means algorithm can cluster the resulting embeddings based on attribute discrimination.
+The features examined in this work are categorised as extra class and intra class.
+Extra class features are facial attributes that are distinguishable between different identities, namely gender, skin tone and age.
+Intra class features are noted as facial attributes that distinguish between one unique identity, namely emotions, the presence and absence of beards, and the presence and absence of glasses.
 The images used for the test datasets were selected from the \textit{facial expressions} dataset available from the Muxspace GitHub repository \cite{Brian2016}.
 The \textit{facial expressions} dataset consists of 13,718 unprocessed images and was chosen due to its diversity in terms of gender, age, and ethnicity.
-It also displays variety in terms of emotions for unique identities, which makes it suitable for some intra class tests.
-To perform intra class attribute testing it is imperative that each dataset contains only one unique identity.
-However, for some intra class tests, the \textit{facial expressions} dataset did not contain enough images of the same identity with certain attributes.
-For example, as this dataset was created for facial expression diversity it was very difficult to find images of the same identity with/without beards.
-Therefore, images were manually sourced from the internet to create the required datasets for tests in which the attributes of beards and glasses were examined.
+It also displays variety in terms of emotions for unique identities, making it suitable for some intra class tests.
+To perform intra class attribute testing, each dataset must contain only one unique identity.
+However, for some intra class tests, the \textit{facial expressions} dataset did not contain enough images of the same identity with specific features.
+For example, as this dataset was created for facial expression diversity, finding images of the same identity with/without beards was challenging.
+Therefore, images were manually sourced from the Internet to create the required datasets for tests in which the attributes of beards and glasses were examined.
+Furthermore, as creating these datasets can be a time-intensive task, simple data augmentations are applied to images used in the intra class tests to increase the sample size to that of the extra class tests.
+These augmentations are discussed in greater detail here \ref{subsec:intraClass}.

-Images used for the extra class tests were manually chosen from the \textit{facial expressions} dataset, examples of the images used in these tests can be seen in Figure \ref{fig:figure1}.